cormullion/PhilipsHue.jl/README.md

     set_light(B, 1, {"on" => true, "hue" => 10000}
     set_light_group(B, {"sat" => 255, "bri" => 255, "hue" => 20000, "on" => true})
     set_light_group(B, {"sat" => 25,  "on" => true})

+Note that this syntax is specific to Julia version 0.3.*, and probably won't work for later versions.

 ### Other functions

-    test_all_lights(B)

-does a few quick flashes.

-Get the bridge's IP address:
+Get the bridge's current registered IP address (which can usually be read from `http://meethue.com` using `get("https://www.meethue.com/api/nupnp")`):

     getIP()

-Get the main bridge configuration:
+Get the current bridge configuration:

     get_bridge_config(B)

-For example:
+which returns a dictionary with keys such as "timezone", "apiversion", "paddles", "whitelist", and so on.
+You can obtain specific values:

     julia> get_bridge_config(B)["apiversion"]

+returns

-    returns "1.3.0"
+    "1.3.0"

+A list of current approved apps and users is stored in the whitelist:

+    get_bridge_config(B)["whitelist"]
+	 Dict{String,Any} with 22 entries:
+      "newdeveloper" => ["name"=>"test user","last use date"=>"2014-12-20T18:08:45","create date"=>"2014-02-04T08:50:28"]
+	  ...

 Get information for all lights:

 	   get_all_lights(B)

 For example:

     julia> get_all_lights(B)